Gayatrimurali/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

         --no-wait
     ```

-### Task 5: Create applications in Azure Spring Apps
+### Task 4: Create and Bind Applications to Azure Spring Apps Services

 1. Create an application for each service.